tox-dev/tox/docs/config.rst

    than this the tool will create an environment and provision it with a version of tox that satisfies this under :conf:`provision_tox_env`.

+   .. versionchanged:: 3.23.0

+   When tox is invoked with the ``--no-provision`` flag, the provision won't be attempted, tox will fail instead.

 .. conf:: requires ^ LIST of PEP-508

     .. versionadded:: 3.2.0